playcanvas/playcanvas-sync/README.md

 # Config Variables

-Config values can be set
+Config variables can be set
 in a file called `.pcconfig` in your home directory, in `pcconfig.json` in your target directory
 (and your remote PlayCanvas branch),